When you can’t get the blades on your riding mower or zero-turn deck to spin, it’s time to look at electrical problems or worn clutch or deck parts.

 Replace a pulley where the bearing is found to be bad.

-3. Faulty PTO Switch on a Snapper Mower
+3. Faulty PTO Switch

 The PTO switch is usually a knob installed on the mower that allows voltage from the battery to power the clutch.
 When the switch fails, the blades won’t turn on.